-Nordic Discovery - Approved Swedish ecotourism organizer according to the Swedish Ecotourism Society's certification, The Nature's Best
+Nordic Discovery - Certified Swedish ecotourism organizer according to the Swedish Ecotourism Society's certification, The Nature's Best

 The Swedish Ecotourism Association, 22 November, 2007.

 We don't inherit nature from our parents, we borrow it from our children

 The human race plays a huge part in determining the earth's future.
 Today, we drain and consume the earth's resources in a negative way.
 Our behavior affects other species of plants and animals, as well as the coming generations.
 Wilderness areas and wild animals are becoming more and more rare.
 Nordic Discovery works for the preservation and care of The Malingsbo - Kloten Nature Reserve.
 Nordic Discovery operates in a respectful and environmentally-friendly way, and expects our visitors to do the same during their visits.
 Visitors are guests in the nature reserve, and are required to demonstrate responsibility and care.
 Not to harm and not to destroy.
 We have the right to enjoy Swedish nature, but there is also a duty to behave responsibly.
 No traces of human activity should be left at the spots you have visited.
 We wish you a warm welcome to the Malingsbo - Kloten Nature Reserve and thank you for treating nature with respect.

 Along the Håltjärnsbäcken Brook's winding course, lives a threatened species of river pearl mussels.
 The mussels were already in existence 80 million years ago and once coexisted with the dinosaurs.
 Nordic Discovery actively supports an improvement of the mussels’ environment.
 The goal is to recreate a healthy environment and maintain it into the future